oceanprotocol/pdr-backend/READMEs/get-rose-on-sapphire.md

 ⚠️ Sending to the wrong address or network will likely result in the loss of your tokens.
 To minimize risk: send a small test amount first, and double-check the receiving address and network.

 ## 3. Prepare Sapphire EVM account

-First, some background:
-- **ParaTimes.** "ParaTimes" are subnets in the Oasis chain ecosystem, all reporting to the same "consensus layer".
-Sapphire, Cipher, and Emerald are Oasis ParaTimes.
-Each ParaTime has its own independent state.
-So, ROSE held at the consensus layer is not the same as in Sapphire.
-But you can swap between them via "deposits" and "withdrawals" in the Oasis wallet.
-- **Sapphire.** Each ParaTime has its own specialty.
-Sapphire's specialty is EVM-compatibility & confidentiality.
-So, it uses EVM accounts, versus Oasis-native accounts (starts with "0x" vs with "oasis").
-- **EVM accounts.** EVM = Ethereum Virtual Machine.
-EVM-compatible means that it runs Ethereum-style contracts.
-EVM accounts = Ethereum-style accounts, including an address that starts with "0x" and support for ERC20 tokens.

-**Prepare EVM account**

 First, make sure you have an EVM account ready for use in Sapphire: you have an EVM address, and you know its private key.